bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 0: 00:06:35

-So the way that we look at anonymity or privacy in this model is we essentially take a transaction which has all these inputs and outputs And it has all these mappings, all the possible ways we could cut up the transaction.
+So the way that we look at anonymity or privacy in this model is we essentially take a transaction which has all these inputs and outputs.
+And it has all these mappings, all the possible ways we could cut up the transaction.
 And we essentially say that a specific coin on the left-hand side and any other coin on the right-hand side or on the left-hand side is linked to that coin in a probabilistic way depending on how many mappings, of the total mappings there are, how many of them include the two coins being in the same sub-transaction.
 So I think there's probably an easier way to think about this.
 Here it is formalized in the paper, but intuitively it makes a lot of sense.
 And I think we'll see an example of it in just the next slide.
 But that's the idea, it's a probabilistic framework.
-So in this case here, If we go back and recreate what we did, and we split these up into two sub-transactions, we would say that, for example, Output 3 is directly linked to input 3 with 100% probability, because there's only one way to partition this coin join.
+So in this case here, if we go back and recreate what we did, and we split these up into two sub-transactions, we would say that, for example, output 3 is directly linked to input 3 with 100% probability, because there's only one way to partition this coinjoin.
 And output 3 appears with input 3 100% of the time.
 And we'll see later how that can be done differently.